romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ## selectAll

-For `SELECT` query all columns will be selected by default, but for `INSERT`, `UPDATE`, `DELETE` queries by default will be returned rows count.
+For the `SELECT` query all columns will be selected by default, but for `INSERT`, `UPDATE`, and `DELETE` queries by default will be returned rows count.

 Use `selectAll` to select all columns.
-If `.select` method was applied before it will be discarded was applied before it will be discarded.
+If the `.select` method was applied before it will be discarded.

 ```ts
 const selectFull = await Table